 We didn’t want to miss out on the opportunity to visit and to bless those distant villages with medicine or whatever else they needed.
-Just because they were unreachable by car, doesn’t mean that we could ignore the need in the village.
+Just because they were unreachable by car, doesn’t mean that we could ignore the need of the people living in these villages.
 So our family began to pray for God to provide the money for a camel.
 And He did!

 2. Camels teach us about the culture we love

 I remember the day I went to see my camel for the very first time.

 Early one morning in mid-September (2013), I visited the camel we were buying.
-He is an albino camel of twelve years old.
+He is an albino camel, and was twelve years old.

 As I saw him, I noticed two “faults” that concerned me.